Mecha anime and manga: History

 The 1940 short manga Electric Octopus (デンキダコ, Denki Dako) featured a powered, piloted, mechanical octopus.

 The 1943 Yokoyama Ryūichi's propaganda manga The Science Warrior Appears in New York (科学戦士ニューヨークに出現す, Kagaku Senshi New York ni Shutsugensu) featured a sword-wielding, steam-powered, giant humanoid mecha.

-The first series in the mecha genre was Mitsuteru Yokoyama's 1956 manga Tetsujin 28-go (which was later animated in 1963 and also released abroad as Gigantor).
+The first series in the mecha genre was Mitsuteru Yokoyama's 1956 manga Tetsujin 28, which was also released as an anime in 1963.
 Yokoyama was inspired to become a manga creator by Osamu Tezuka, and began serializing the manga in Shonen, an iconic boy's magazine, in 1956.
 In this series, the robot, which was made as a last-ditch effort to win World War II by the Japanese military, was remote-controlled by the protagonist Shotaro Kaneda, a twelve-year-old detective and "whiz kid".
 The story turned out to have immense mass appeal, and inspired generations of imitators.

-In 1972, Go Nagai, another of Japan's greatest manga creators, defined the super robot genre with Mazinger Z, which was directly inspired by the former series.
-He had the revolutionary idea to create a mecha that people could control like a car, while waiting to cross a busy street.
+In 1972, Go Nagai defined the super robot genre with Mazinger Z, which was directly inspired by the former series.
+He had the idea to create a mecha that people could control like a car, while waiting to cross a busy street.
 The concept became "explosively popular", making the manga and anime into a success.
 The series also was the genesis for different tropes of the genre, such as the idea of a robot as a "dynamic entity" that could join with other machines or humans to become unstoppable.
 Anime critic Fred Patten wrote that almost all mecha anime plots, such as monster of the week shows, were actually metaphors for re-fighting World War II, and defending Japan and its culture from Western encroachment.